Laboratorio di Ricerca Santa Croce

 The occasion of the upcoming 40th Anniversary of the University in the Rector's Council presents us with the opportunity of fulfilling the Pope's wish.

-With the aim of involving everyone in the process, the project has started from listening to the professors, who were invited to provide their suggestions on desirable research themes and methods, within a general framework.
+With the aim of involving everyone in the process, the laboratory has started from listening to the professors, who were invited to provide their suggestions on desirable research themes and methods, within a general framework.

 The overall aim is to promote collaborative, interdisciplinary or trans-disciplinary, international research, in partnership with other pontifical, Catholic and lay universities, focused on themes of evangelizing value impact.